 - as curriculum vitae are not acceptable, applicants must always complete our standard application form.
-This will have been clearly stated in the application pack; - applicants must be provided with an explanation that the post is exempt from the Rehabilitation of Offenders Act 1974, which means that all convictions, cautions and bind-overs (including those regarded as 'spent' for other purposes) must be declared.
+This will have been clearly stated in the application pack, if a candidate submits a CV this must be in addition to the application form; - applicants must be provided with an explanation that the post is exempt from the Rehabilitation of Offenders Act 1974, which means that all convictions, cautions and bind-overs (including those regarded as 'spent' for other purposes) must be declared.
 All shortlisted applicants who are invited to attend an interview must provide a signed statement declaring that they either have no convictions, cautions or bind-overs, or attaching details of their record (in an enclosed sealed envelope, marked confidential); - references will not be accepted from relatives or from people writing solely in the capacity of friends.
 The application form informs applicants of this. - where applicants' current or former employment involves working with children, their referees will be asked about any disciplinary offences relating to children (including those that are 'time expired'), and whether the applicant has been the subject of any child protection concerns.
 Where the current employment does not involve working with children, but a previous position has, then that employer will be approached for such information.
-The application form informs applicants of this. - The school will seek references on short-listed candidates and may approach previous employers for information to verify particular experience or qualifications before interview.
-Information about formal capability proceedings which have occurred within the last two years will be requested.
+The application form informs applicants of this.

-• applicants must also be informed that providing false information is an offence, which could result in their application being rejected, or summary dismissal from employment with a possible referral to the police.
+- The school will seek references on short-listed candidates and may approach previous employers for information to verify particular experience or qualifications before interview.
+Information about formal capability proceedings which have occurred within the last two years will be requested. - applicants must also be informed that providing false information is an offence, which could result in their application being rejected, or summary dismissal from employment with a possible referral to the police.